 Well, to me, who has always been fascinated by the elegance of classical dance moves, it is a passion and a challenge.
 I always wanted to fulfil my childhood dream of learning classical dance.
-In addition, I knew that practising a dance form would keep me fit mentally and physically.

 However, I wasn’t so sure about the emotional and behavioural impact of dance until I experienced the ‘magic of dance’ on myself!

 Dance has now become the ‘food for my body and soul.’

 Research has proved that learning dance activates both parts of the brain and builds new nerve connections in the RIGHT BRAIN.

 We already know the human brain is divided into two hemispheres: the left and the right.
 The left side of the brain is responsible for linear thinking, such as structured analytical and logical operations.
 The right side performs non-linear thinking, such as creativity, imagination, and actions driven by emotions.
 I was astonished to get wonderful insights from the book ‘A Whole New Mind: Why Right-Brainers Will Rule the Future’ By Daniel H. Pink.
 He has explained that the future belongs to people who can visualize the BIG PICTURE, not just the ones who are “MASTERS OF THEIR FIELD”.
 In this context, the capabilities of the left part of the brain are not enough to face future challenges.
 The next generation of kids needs to imagine and innovate through empathy, joyfulness, and intuitiveness, which originates from the right side of the brain.

 For ages, Science and Math have been taught as disciplines driven by linear thinking as they don’t primarily stimulate the creative right brain.

 Why have we been teaching children in a structured way without allowing their emotions to thrive through imagination?